jp-ryuji/twitter_clone_ruby/README.md

 This repository has some features that twitter has as it's named. :-) It also has the admin page (http://localhost:3000/admin), but it consists of sample code that intends to show how to write basic features such as search, csv import/export and so on.
 So the page is nothing to do with twitter.

-Haven't payed much attention to design/style for now.
+Haven't payed much attention to the design/style for now.

 ## Caution

 * This repository has some `NOTE` here and there.
 But they are for education purposes.
-You shouldn't mimic that when you write code for production.
+You shouldn't mimic them when you write code for production.

 ## Required software

 * Ruby 2.5.0
-* Ruby on Rails 5.1.5
+* Ruby on Rails 5.1.6
 * Postgresql 9.3 or later

 ## Local development